Thomas-Walker-Lynch/project-enviroment/README.md

    Submodules directories will be empty when the `--recursive` switch is not provided with the clone.
 Actually, I prefer not to use `--recursive` and then to follow up with an `init` and `update` so that it is easier to tell what caused errors.
-See the git man pages for more details.

 4. audit, legible scripts, and binary executables